-The dissertation project entitled, My Brother’s Keeper?
+The book project entitled, My Brother’s Keeper?
 The Effects of African Regional Organizations on Election Quality, relies on over 300 extended elite interviews.
 The book project reflects my belief in a mixed methods approach to research.
 As part of the project, I conduct a quantitative analysis of the determinants of election quality and the protection of human rights, including an assessment of African regional organizations’ election assistance.

 Fieldwork in Eight African Countries

 Research on the determinants of electoral integrity and human rights has disproportionately focused on the role of international observers and global institutions, such as the UNDP.
 African regional organizations, such as East African Community (EAC), Economic Community of West African States (ECOWAS), and Southern African Development Community (SADC) among other organizations and multilateral programs, such as NEPAD and APRM, have increasingly become involved in election and human rights-related concerns.
 In particular, African regional organizations embrace de jure commitments to democracy, good governance, and the protection of human rights in treaties, protocols, and guidelines.
 Nevertheless, efforts to promote free and fair elections and protect human rights vary across regions and elections.
 What explains the highly variable behavior of African regional organizations?
 In addition to explaining regional intervention, it is important to discern the influence of regional organization interventions on election quality and human rights outcomes.
 On a broader level, the regional dimension is crucial for explaining the prospects for realizing increased integration across the African continent.